-Knowledge gaps related to specific habitat requirements and the significance of threats currently exist for all three species.
+Knowledge gaps related to specific habitat requirements and the significance of threats currently exist for all four species.
 Investigating and filling these knowledge gaps will help to better inform the implementation of recovery actions for these species, such as habitat management efforts and road mortality reduction techniques.
 Improving our knowledge of the salamander complex on Pelee Island, including genetic composition and any associated limitations, will support future recovery efforts.
 Increasing our understanding of potential emerging threats, such as disease and climate change, will also support effective mitigation if needed in the future.
-For both Blue Racer and Small-mouthed Salamander, impacts of potential diseases could lead to significant impacts given their small population sizes.
+For both Blue Racer and the two salamander species, impacts of potential diseases could lead to significant impacts given their small population sizes.

 - 7. Investigate the structural, thermal and chemical properties of hibernation and nest/gestation sites to inform the creation and maintenance of these sites for the Blue Racer and the Lake Erie Watersnake.
 Assess the effectiveness of created hibernation habitats. - 8.
-Research Small-mouthed Salamander habitat use (e.g., breeding sites, migration routes, and overwintering sites) and habitat connectivity. - 9.
-Investigate the effects and severity of known and potential threats to Blue Racer and Lake Erie Watersnake, and identify potential mitigation measures as appropriate, including: - examining the potential effects of Double-crested Cormorants and Wild Turkeys on the species and/or their habitat; and, - investigating the potential effects of disease (e.g., Snake Fungal Disease) and other identified threats to the species and their habitat. - 10.
-Investigate the effects and severity of known and potential threats to Small-mouthed Salamander, and identify potential mitigation measures as appropriate, including: - investigating the extent that environmental contaminants are directly or indirectly affecting the productivity and/or survival rates of Small-mouthed Salamander;
+Research Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) habitat use (e.g., breeding sites, migration routes and overwintering sites) and habitat connectivity (including dispersal barriers). - 9.
+Investigate the effectiveness of techniques to create breeding ponds for the two salamander species, including the factors that influence the quality of created breeding habitats. - 10.
+Investigate the effects and severity of known and potential threats to Blue Racer and Lake Erie Watersnake, and identify potential mitigation measures as appropriate, including: - examining the potential effects of Double-crested Cormorants and Wild Turkeys on the species and/or their habitat; and, - investigating the potential effects of disease (e.g., Snake Fungal Disease) and other identified threats to the species and their habitat.

-- examining the potential effects on Small-mouthed Salamander of predation by Wild Turkeys and habitat alteration caused by the turkeys; and, - investigating the potential effects of climate change on the species and its habitat, and the relationship between habitat suitability and hydrology; and, - investigating the potential effects of disease (e.g., ranaviruses, chytrid fungi), and parasites (e.g., trematode) on Small-mouthed Salamander. - 11.
-Conduct assessments to determine population targets for achieving self-sustaining and genetically viable Blue Racer and Small-mouthed Salamander populations in Ontario. - 12.
-Investigate the ecological relationship between Small-mouthed Salamanders and other Ambystoma salamanders on Pelee Island to assess potential demographic constraints to species' recovery (e.g., related to reproductive output, recruitment, and survival in the larval and adult life stages). - 13.
-Investigate the potential need for, and feasibility of, recruitment techniques to support the recovery goal for Small-mouthed Salamander.
-If found to be feasible and necessary, implement, evaluate, adapt and improve recruitment techniques with consideration for Small-mouthed Salamander ecology and the salamander complex as a whole.
-An example of a priority recruitment technique is: - exploring the potential benefits and need for a cost effective head-starting protocol/program (e.g., reproductive monitoring, artificial incubation of eggs, and release of juveniles).
+- 11. Investigate the effects and severity of known and potential threats to Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population), and identify potential mitigation measures as appropriate, including: - investigating the extent that environmental contaminants are directly or indirectly affecting the productivity and/or survival rates of the two salamander species; - examining the potential effects on the salamander complex of predation by Wild Turkeys and habitat alteration caused by the turkeys; - investigating the potential effects of climate change on the species and their habitat, and the relationship between habitat suitability and hydrology; and, - investigating the potential effects of disease (e.g., ranaviruses, chytrid fungi), and parasites (e.g., trematode) on Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population). - 12.
+Conduct assessments to determine population targets for achieving self-sustaining and genetically viable Blue Racer, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent) populations in Ontario. - 13.
+Investigate the ecological relationships in the Ambystoma salamander complex on Pelee Island to assess potential demographic constraints to species' recovery (e.g., related to reproductive output, recruitment, and survival in the larval and adult life stages). - 14.
+Investigate the potential need for, and feasibility of, assisted recruitment techniques to support the recovery goal for Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population).
+If found to be feasible and necessary, implement, evaluate, adapt and improve recruitment techniques with consideration for the species' ecology and the salamander complex as a whole.
+An example of a priority recruitment technique is: - exploring the potential benefits and need for a cost-effective head-starting protocol/program (e.g., reproductive monitoring, artificial incubation of eggs, and release of juveniles).